 If you’re thinking about learning Swedish it’s always good to know a little about the origins and history of the language you are learning.
 Here, Cactus Language offers up our most interesting Swedish language facts:

-There are around 9 million native Swedish speakers across the world.
 Swedish is mainly spoken in Sweden, where it is an official language, and in some coastal parts of Finland.
 In addition to this, it is estimated that around 40,000 students are learning Swedish as a second language outside Sweden and Finland.

-Several Swedish words made it into the English language.
 Examples of Swedish loanwords include gravlax (a Nordic dish served as a starter), moped (formed of motor” and “pedal”, this word refers to a small motorcycle), ombudsman (a public advocate), orienteering (sports using navigational skills), rutabaga (a root vegetable), tungsten (translating directly as “heavy stone”, it refers to a chemical element).

 According to the Swedish Academy, Swedish’s longest word is realisationsvinstbeskattning.
 It stands for “capital gains tax”.

 Swedish share a common history and is mutually intelligible with Danish and Norwegian.
 It is often said that by learning Swedish, one is actually learning three languages.